MarcgVa/capstone_front_end/README.md

 # Welcome to Grupe Lawn Care
-This app is designed for lawn care companies but works to remove some pain points for their customer.
+This app is designed for lawn care companies but works to remove some pain points for their customers.
 We designed the app around these three personas.

 - Operations
 - Technicians